 Farm to school and school gardens in Oregon, Rick Sherman

 Creating a culture of health, Suzanne Hidde, MS

 Growing healthy schools and families: Lessons learned from the GROW Healthy Kids & Communities Project, Kathy Gunter, PhD, and Jenny Jackson, PhD

-First do no harm: What children hear about the childhood "obesity epidemic," Teresa Waterhous, PhD, RDN
+First do no harm: What children hear about the childhood "obesity epidemic," Therese Waterhous, PhD, RDN